-Antigua, Guatemala, is truly an amazing place that is often overlooked as a travel destination.
-Explore this Historic Spanish Colonial city nestled in the heart of Central America.
-Start planning all the best things to do in Antigua, Guatemala, during your visit.
+Antigua, Guatemala, is often overlooked as a travel destination.
+Don’t do that!
+Instead get out to explore this Historic Spanish Colonial city nestled in the heart of Central America.

 Discover ancient Mayan history and see astonishing 360 volcanic views.
 This hidden gem is not only budget-friendly, but you also get to experience a rich culture firsthand that is fused with Spanish characteristics and indigenous influences.
 Guatemalan culture values family and is known for its brightly colored textiles, agriculture, the song of the marimba, which is the national musical instrument, and friendliness.